Alice Goodman: Biography

 Goodman was born in St. Paul, Minnesota, and attended and graduated from Breck School.

-She was educated at Harvard University and Girton College, Cambridge, where she studied English and American literature.
+She studied English and American literature at Harvard University, graduating with a Bachelor of Arts (BA) degree in 1980, and Girton College, Cambridge, graduating with a further BA in 1982.
 During the 1980s she published poems in venues such as Poetry and the London Review of Books.
-She received her Master of Divinity degree from the Boston University School of Theology.
-She has written the libretti for two of the operas of John Adams (Nixon in China and The Death of Klinghoffer) and the text of a cantata by Tarik O'Regan (A Letter of Rights).
-Goodman resumed writing with John Adams on the opera Doctor Atomic, but withdrew from this project after a year.
+She received her Master of Divinity (MDiv) degree from the Boston University School of Theology in 1997.

+She wrote the libretti for the first two operas of John Adams, Nixon in China and The Death of Klinghoffer.
+Goodman continued writing with Adams on his next opera, Doctor Atomic, but withdrew from this project after a year.
+A decade after the eventual premiere of that opera, she wrote the text for a choral cantata by Tarik O'Regan (A Letter of Rights, 2015), commissioned as part of the celebrations for the 800th anniversary of Magna Carta.

+In 2017, NYRB published Goodman's texts for Nixon and Klinghoffer, along with her translation of the libretto for The Magic Flute, as the collection History is Our Mother: Three Libretti, with an introduction by James Williams.

-She was raised as a Reform Jew, and converted to Christianity in 1989, as an adult.
+She was raised as a Reform Jew, and converted to Christianity as an adult, in 1989.
+From 2000 to 2001, she trained for ordination at Ripon College Cuddesdon.
+She was ordained in the Church of England as a deacon in 2001 and as a priest in 2002.
 In 2006, Alice Goodman took up the post of chaplain at Trinity College, Cambridge, and in 2011 became Rector of a group of parishes in Cambridgeshire including Fulbourn.

 Goodman married the noted English poet Geoffrey Hill in 1987.
 The couple has one daughter, Alberta.